 Leadership & Professional Development

-Pride – NAAAP Pride empowers, educates, engages, and celebrates the Asian American LGBTQ+ professional community and its allies by providing education, promoting visibility, and developing current and future LGBTQ+ leaders.
+NAAAP Pride empowers, educates, engages, and celebrates the Asian American LGBTQ+ professional community and its allies by providing education, promoting visibility, and developing current and future LGBTQ+ leaders.
 We are actively looking for volunteers to support this program!

 School is challenging enough without having to worry about learning essentials and supplies.
 An annual drive since 2016, NAAAP supports children in grades K-8 with a backpack full of school supplies for the new school year.